3. 11. 2011

 Category: Prague Monuments

-Tag: Church monuments, Jewish monuments, Monuments Prague 1
+Tag: Churches and cloisters, Monuments Prague 1

 Category: Prague Monuments

-Tag: Jewish monuments, Monuments Prague 1
+Tag: Monuments Prague 1, Towers

 Category: Prague Monuments

-Tag: Monuments Prague 1, Prague´s gardens and parks, Wheelchair
+Tag: Monuments Prague 1, Significant buildings

 Category: Prague Monuments

-Tag: Monuments Prague 1, Prague´s gardens and parks, Wheelchair
+Tag: Monuments Prague 1, Prague Square

 Category: Prague Monuments

-Tag: Monuments Prague 1, Prague´s gardens and parks
+Tag: Monuments Prague 1, Prague Square

 Category: Prague Monuments